sgmonda/stdio/README.md

 ## 2. Usage

-You can do many things with this module
+You can do many things with this module:
+* Parse UNIX-like command line options
+* Read standard input at once
+* Make prompt questions

 ### 2.1.
 Parse Unix-like command line options